grafana/grafana/docs/sources/permissions/dashboard-folder-permissions.md

 ## Permission levels

-Grafana allows three permission levels for files and folders.
+There are three permission levels for files and folders.
 Each of the permissions is processed independently.
-These permissions are separate from [organization roles]({{< relref "organization_roles.md">}}).
+They permissions are separate from [organization roles]({{< relref "organization_roles.md">}}).

 - **Admin -** Can create, edit, or delete dashboards.
 Can create, edit, and delete folders.
 Can also change dashboard and folder permissions.
 - **Edit -** Can create and edit dashboards. _Cannot_ change folder or dashboard permissions, or add, edit, or delete folders.